-(Washington, D.C.)
-The Board of Directors, members and staff of the US-ASEAN Business Council offer their sincere condolences to the Espenilla family, Philippines Government, and the people of the Philippines on the passing of Nestor A. Espenilla Jr., Bangko Sentral ng Pilipinas (BSP) Governor and Chairman of the Monetary Board.
-Governor Espenilla passed on February 23, at age 60, after a battle with cancer.
+(Washington, DC).
+The Board of Directors, members, and staff of the US-ASEAN Business Council offer their sincere condolences to the Aquino family, the Philippine government, and the people of the Philippines on the passing of former President of the Philippines, Benigno “Noynoy” Aquino III.
+Former President Aquino passed earlier this morning at age 61.

 (Singapore) – Yesterday, the US-ASEAN Business Council joined a virtual discussion of the 30th Meeting of the ASEAN Directors-General of Customs.
 The meeting was part of 24-year long engagement between the Council and the 10 ASEAN Directors-General of Customs that has examined ways to improve trade connections in Southeast Asia.
 The Council’s delegation of eight leading U.S. companies was led by Senior Vice-President and Regional Managing Director of the Council, Ambassador Michael Michalak, as well as Chair of the Council’s Customs and Trade Facilitation Committee and Vice President of Public Affairs and Sustainability for UPS Asia Pacific, Shiumei Lin.

 The US-ASEAN Business Council (US-ABC) commends President Joe Biden for signing the COVID-19 Hate Crimes Act into law.